Drazestorm/CashOh-Burgers/README.md

 ### Contributing
 1. Fork the repository
-2. Create a feature branch: `git checkout -b feature/your-feature-name`
+2. Create a feature branch
-3. Commit your changes: `git commit -m 'Add some feature'`
+3. Commit your changes
-4. Push to the branch: `git push origin feature/your-feature-name`
+4. Push to the branch
 5. Submit a pull request

 ### Known Issues